jinlx/jinlx.github.io/_pages/Paper_compilation.md

 - Wildland fire emissions, carbon, and climate: Plume rise, atmospheric transport, and chemistry processes
 - Fire Influence on Regional to Global Environments and Air Quality (FIREX-AQ)

+Formaldehyde
+- Box model: Detailed comparisons of airborne formaldehyde measurements with box models during the 2006 INTEX-B and MILAGRO campaigns: potential evidence for significant impacts of unmeasured and multi-generation volatile organic carbon compounds